How Deep Tissue Massage Relieves Chronic Pain

 The study proposes that the use of deep tissue massage may lead to a reduction in the use of nonsteroidal anti‑inflammatory drugs for treating chronic low back pain.

-Deep Tissue Massage and Nonsteroidal Anti‐Inflammatory Drugs for Low Back Pain: A Prospective Randomized Trial, 2014
+Deep Tissue Massage and Nonsteroidal Anti‐Inflammatory Drugs for Low Back Pain: A Prospective Randomized Trial, 2014 (Source)

-How Does Deep Tissue Massage Compare to Other Massage Types for Pain Management?
+Deep Tissue Massage vs. Other Pain Therapies

 Modalities differ by depth and intent: deep tissue addresses structural tension and chronic sources of pain; relaxation massage focuses on stress relief; sports massage addresses recovery and performance.
 Choose the modality that matches therapeutic goals and timing.
+For instance, while a relaxation massage might be ideal for general stress reduction, deep tissue massage is specifically designed for persistent muscle knots and fascial restrictions that contribute to chronic pain.
+Understanding these distinctions helps clients make informed decisions about their pain management journey.

 Expect an intake assessing pain, medical history, and contraindications.
 Sessions typically last 60–90 minutes.
 Pressure is varied to balance efficacy and comfort—report intolerable pain.
 Post-session soreness is common but often followed by reduced pain and improved mobility.
+At Healthy Balance Bodyworks in Greenville, Michigan, our experienced therapists prioritize client comfort and safety, ensuring a therapeutic experience tailored to your specific needs.
+It’s important to communicate openly with your therapist throughout the session to achieve the best possible outcomes.

 How Do Experienced Therapists Customize Treatment Plans?

 Therapists tailor plans using measures of muscle tone, range of motion, and pain patterns, selecting techniques and pressure accordingly.
 Ongoing client feedback focuses treatment and maintains safety.
+This personalized approach ensures that each session is optimized to address the individual’s unique presentation of chronic pain, considering factors such as lifestyle, activity levels, and specific areas of discomfort.
+Customization is key to achieving lasting relief and improving overall physical function.

 What Are the Typical Techniques and Session Durations?